-The school may require documentation explaining the reason for the student's absence.
-In the event of any absence, the student's parent/guardian is required to call the school at 331.481.4020 before 8:00 a.m. to explain the reason for the absence.
-If a call has not been made to the school by 9:00 a.m. on the day of a student's absence, a school official will call the home to inquire why the student is not at school.
-If the parent/guardian cannot be contacted, the student will be required to submit a signed note from the parent/guardian explaining the reason for the absence.
+The school may require documentation explaining the reason for the student's absence along with a doctor's note.

+In the event of any absence, the student's parent/guardian is required to call the school at 331.481.4000 choose option 2 then option 7 before 8:00 a.m. to explain the reason for the absence.
+You may also choose to email at CassAttendance@CassD63.org from the parent/guardian explaining the reason for the absence.
 Failure to do so shall result in an unexcused absence.
 Upon request of the parent/guardian, the reason for an absence will be kept confidential.